VerenaK90/Clonal_hematopoiesis/README.md

 ### Parameter estimation

-As with the other data types, we used FLORENCE in conjunction with pyABC to estimate parameters.
+As with the other data types, we used SCIFER in conjunction with pyABC to estimate parameters.
 To re-run the analysis refer to the folder (Parameter_estimation) and modify [Simulated_data/Run_model_WGS_data.R] according to the sample specification, with emphasis on the following information

 - `patient.id`, the ID/name of the analyzed subject
 - `sort`, the cell sort to be analyzed ("CD34", "MNC", "MNC_minus_T" or "PB_gran")